 Propane regulators must always be installed with the regulator vents facing downward.

 Regulators that are not in compartments have been equipped with a protective cover.
-Make sure that the regulator vent faces downward and that the cover is kept in place to minimize vent blockage that could result in excessive propane pressure causing fire or explosion.

-Only your dealer or a qualified propane gas service should remove the regulator cover for adjustments.
+Make sure

 Visually inspect the pressure regulator vent periodically for blockage by accumulated debris or insect nests, etc. Vent obstruction could result in excessive pressure causing fire or explosion, which could result in death or serious injury.
 If an obstruction exists, have the regulator serviced by a qualified service center.